D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-items.txt

 – Charisma: +2

 Special (Beast Hunter):
-– Hunter Tools: +5% chance to score a critical hit with melee attacks
+– Hunter Tools: +5% chance to score a critical hit, and never roll a critical miss (melee only)

 Weight: 1